openvinotoolkit/openvino/docs/dev/ci/github_actions/reusable_workflows.md

 where:
 * `name` - the display name of the job
 * `needs` - the job's needs, i.e., the jobs that should be completed before this one starts
-* `uses` - the path to the reusable workflow that should be used
+* `uses` - the path to the reusable workflow
-* `with` - the input keys that will be passed to the reusable workflow
+* `with` - the input keys that will be passed to the reusable workflow.
+Refer to the workflow file to learn more about its inputs

 ## Adding Reusable Workflows

+If you would like to add new similar stages to several workflows, consider creating a reusable workflow to reduce duplication.

+The reusable workflows in the OpenVINO GitHub Actions CI usually have:
+* the filename starting with `job`
+* the `runner` input - the runner name that will be used to execute the steps in a job, learn more about the available runners and how to use them [here](./runners.md)
+* the `container` input - JSON to be converted to the value of the "container" configuration for the job, learn more about using Docker in the workflows [here](./docker_images.md)
+* *Optional* the `affected-components` input - components that are affected by changes in the commit defined by the Smart CI Action, learn more about the Smart CI system [here](./smart_ci.md)

 *Note*: Per the [GitHub documentation](https://docs.github.com/en/actions/using-workflows/about-workflows#about-workflows), all workflows should be placed under [`./.github/workflows`](./../../../../.github/workflows).

+As the reusable workflows are structured and behave like jobs, refer to [this document](./adding_tests.md) to learn more about creating a job and use the information about the reusable workflows to create one.